Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare other car loan options

-Santander may receive an A rating from the Better Business Bureau (BBB), but actual customer reviews are wholly negative.
-It’s had nearly 2,000 complaints filed against it over the past three years, and it receives 1 out of 5 stars from over 100 customers.
-Multiple borrowers said that Santander refused to work with them during difficult financial times, charging them fees and offering no extensions on payment plans.
+Santander may receive an C rating from the Better Business Bureau (BBB), but it has over 2,000 complaints filed against it over the past three years as of October 2020.
+Multiple borrowers state that Santander refused to work with them during difficult financial times, charging them fees and offering no extensions on payment plans.

 How do I apply?